Value vs Growth vs Index Investing

 These are points worth noting from historical performance of value funds, growth funds and index funds.

-- I don't recommend market timing but the best time to invest in growth stocks is typically when times are good during the latter (mature) stages of an economic cycle, during the last several months leading up to recession.
+- No investment adviser worth listening to recommends market timing but the best time to invest in growth stocks is typically when times are good during the latter (mature) stages of an economic cycle, during the last several months leading up to recession.

 - Growth tends to lose to both value and index when a bear market is in full swing.

-- Index funds don't often dominate one-year performance but they tend to edge out growth and value over long periods, such as 10-year time frames.
+- Index funds don't often dominate one-year performance but they tend to edge out growth and value over long periods, such as 10-year time frames and longer.

 - When index wins, it typically wins by a narrow margin for large cap stocks but by a wide margin in mid-cap and small-cap areas.
 This is at least partially attributable to the fact that expense ratios are higher (and thus returns are lower) for the actively-managed funds represented by growth and value.
 This index out-performance for mid-cap and small-cap segments is also significant because many investors believe the opposite -- that actively-managed funds (not index) are best for mid-cap and small-cap stocks but passive investing (indexing) is best for large-cap stocks.
 For more in this point, see Efficient Market Hypothesis (EMH).